 The benefits of using mantras are varied and impact both the body and mind.
 Let’s examine the details of their positive effects.

-It is the Mindful Practice of Presence: Mantras anchor your thoughts and help you focus your attention away from distractions, while keeping your attention on the present.
+It is the Mindful Practice of Presence.
+Mantras help you focus your thoughts and avoid distractions.
+They keep your attention on the present.

 Final Thoughts on the Power of Mantras

 The simplicity of mantras is what shows their beauty.
 They don’t require elaborate rituals or special skills to gain the benefits of their ability.
-If you’re looking for the development of your spirituality and clarity of mind or emotional healing, you have the opportunity to benefit.
+If you want to grow your spirituality, find clarity, or heal emotionally, you can benefit from this opportunity.
 All you require is a word, sound or phrase that resonates with you, and a promise to keep it in mind consistently.

 You can repeat mantras at the holy site or softly whisper them during an incredibly busy commute.
 They help us remember the power of words and sound.
 Mantras can help you relax your mind, and help connect with our souls, and help to create peace in our busy lives.